Gallery-of-Kaeon/Gallery-of-Kaeon.github.io/README.md

 <h2 align="center">Functionality</h2>

-Ghosthost,
-which is implemented as a Github pages site, can take a URL to a text document as a parameter in its own URL.
+GhostHost can take a URL to an online text document as a parameter in its own URL.

 The provided document may contain HTML,
 JavaScript,
 or Kaeon FUSION code.

 If HTML is provided,
-the website will render said html as a website.
+the website shall render said html as a website.

-If JavaScript or Kaeon FUSION is provided, it will be executed as a script implictly.
+If JavaScript or Kaeon FUSION is provided, it shall be executed as a script implictly.

-Additionally,
-if JavaScript is provided,
+If JavaScript is provided,
-it shall be interpreted as United JavaScript, and shall thus have access to the CommonJS require function, through which it may import modules stored online via their URLs.
+it shall be interpreted as [United JavaScript](https://github.com/Gallery-of-Kaeon/Kaeon-United#united-javascript), and shall thus have access to the CommonJS require function, through which it may import modules stored online via their URLs.